Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 ### A. Loading Configuration

-At initialization, the SDK polls Eppo’s API to retrieve the most recent experiment configurations.
-The SDK stores these configurations in memory.
-This is why assignments are effectively instant.
+At initialization, the SDK polls Eppo’s API to retrieve the most recent experiment configuration.
+The SDK stores that configuration in memory.
+This is why assignments are effectively instant, as you can see yourself by profiling the code above.

 :::note